PolyArch/dsa-docs/Basics/Overview.rst

   * It is our end-goal to be able to deliver reliable hardware generation, although the infrastructure is in the very early stages of being able to supply that. [#]_

+.. [#] DSAGEN can be both used as both Domain-Specific Accelerator Generator and Decoupled Spatial Architecture Generator.

 .. [#] In practice, the lines between memory and computation are blurred, as some memory
        streams embed computation, and sometimes we are computing an address.
 The principle